Conventiently located to serve Virginia Beach, Chesapeake, Newport News, Suffolk, Williamsburg, and Poquoson, VA

 When seeking a nose doctor, it’s important that you find an experienced, qualified facial plastic surgeon who is board certified by the American Board of Facial Plastic Surgery.
 Viewing the surgeon’s before and after photographs of previous patients can also help to give you an idea of their skill.

-While this depends largely on the needs of the particular patient, at The Choe Center in Virginia Beach, VA, this procedure can vary from $3,500 to $7,500 (including anesthesia fees).
-However, the cost of a revision rhinoplasty can be greater, ranging from $6,500 to $9,500.
+While this depends largely on the needs of the particular patient, at The Choe Center in Virginia Beach, VA, this procedure can vary from $5,000 to $15,000 (including anesthesia fees).
+However, the cost of a revision rhinoplasty can be greater, costing up to $25,000.

 Potential risks or complications associated with nose surgery may include bleeding, infection, and asymmetry.
 You can minimize your risk of complications by selection a qualified and experienced nose doctor to perform your surgery.